SoMA-group/style-drumsynth/README.md

 # Style-based Drum Synthesis with GAN Inversion Demo
-TensorFlow implementation of a style-based version of the adversarial drum synth (ADS) from the paper [Adversarial Synthesis of Drum Sounds](https://dafx2020.mdw.ac.at/proceedings/papers/DAFx2020_paper_45.pdf) @ The 2020 DAFx Conference.
+TensorFlow implementation of a style-based generative adversarial network for conditional synthesis of drum sounds.

 ![Overview of proposed style-based drum synthesis system](ADS.png)